University wrestlers suspected of criminal sexual conduct

-MINNEAPOLIS — Nationally-ranked University of Minnesota heavyweight wrestler Gable Stevenson and a teammate have been arrested on suspicion of criminal sexual conduct.
+MINNEAPOLIS — Nationally-ranked University of Minnesota heavyweight wrestler Gable Steveson and a teammate have been arrested on suspicion of criminal sexual conduct.

 KARE-TV reports that an Athletics Department statement to the station confirmed the two men arrested were on the wrestling team.